Homemade vegan buttermilk, or "soured milk", is called for in a lot of vegan baking, especially in cakes, cupcakes, scones, and pancakes.

 🗒 What Is Buttermilk?

 Traditional buttermilk is not vegan and is made from the liquid left as a byproduct of making cream.
-However, commercial buttermilk is simply soured milk that has added acid/bacteria to create a similar effect.
+However, commercial buttermilk is simply soured milk that has added lactic acid bacteria to create a similar effect.
 This makes it super easy to create an alternative buttermilk using non-dairy milk.

-When acid is added to milk it will curdle.
-This happens as the introduction of acid lowers the ph level and the milk protein molecules unwind.
-This process is referred to as protein denaturing. (source: The Kitchn)
+When acid is added to milk, it will curdle.
+This happens as the introduction of acid lowers the pH level and the milk protein molecules unwind.
+This process is referred to as protein denaturing (source: The Kitchn).
+To make your own buttermilk, you need non-dairy milk that contains protein and an acid.

-When I tested all three kinds of plant-based milk, almond milk did curdle, but only very slightly.
-Oat milk barely curdled at all.
-You can see the results of this test in the FAQ section at the end of this post.
+When I tested all three types of plant-based milk, almond milk curdled slightly, while oat milk barely curdled at all.
+You can see the full results in the FAQ section at the end of this post.

 Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.

-Unless a recipe calls for chilled buttermilk (like my buttermilk pie crust), then it's best to use room-temperature ingredients.
+Unless a recipe calls for chilled buttermilk (like my buttermilk pie crust), it's best to use room temperature ingredients.

-Soy milk is the best option for making an alternative buttermilk.
-Almond milk, and oat milk are fine to use if the recipe also calls for baking soda, as the acids will react during baking.
+Soy milk is the best vegan substitute for dairy milk in terms of protein content, curdling ability, and performance in baking.
+Almond milk and oat milk are fine to use if the recipe also calls for baking soda, as the acids will react during baking.

 If using almond milk or oat milk, you may need to wait up to 10 minutes to see the milk curdle.
 Soy milk takes about 3-5 minutes to turn into buttermilk.